 Instructions

-- To make the crust: mix sour cream and ice water in a bowl until combined.
-Set aside.
+- To make the crust, mix 4 teaspoons of sour cream and 4 tablespoons of ice water in a bowl until combined.
+Set it aside.

-- Scatter the small pieces of butter on the flour mixture and process for 10 1-second pulses until butter is the size of large peas.
+- Scatter the small pieces of butter on the flour mixture and process for 10 1-second pulses until the butter is incorporated into the flour with small pieces of butter still remaining.

-- Pour half of sour cream mixture over flour mixture and pulse until incorprated, about 3 pulses.
+- Pour the sour cream mixture over the top and pulse 6 or 7 1-second pulses.

 - Stop the machine and pinch the dough with your fingers.
 If it holds together, you are done.
-If not, add in 1 tablespoon of ice cold water and pulse until dough forms large clumps and no dry flour remains, 3 to 5 pulses.
+If not, add 1 tablespoon of ice-cold water and pulse until dough forms large clumps and no dry flour remains, 3 to 5 pulses.

-- Turn the dough into a 4-inch disk and wrap tightly with stretch film.
+- Transfer the dough onto your kitchen counter, turn it into a 4-inch disk, and wrap it tightly with stretch film.
 Refrigerate for at least an hour or overnight.

 - Before rolling it out, let it sit on the counter for 10 minutes.

-- Roll it out on a floured surface into a 1/4 inch thick, 11-inch circle.
-Drape it over a 9-inch tart pan.
-Tuck the excess 1-inch pieces underneath itself to form a neat and even edge.
+- Lightly flour your work surface and roll the dough into an 11-inch circle.
+Carefully transfer it over a 9-inch tart pan.
+Tuck the excess 1-inch pieces underneath to form a neat and even edge.

-- Cover it with plastic wrap and place it in the freezer for 15-20 minutes until fully chilled and firm.
+- Cover it with plastic wrap and place it in the freezer for 15-20 minutes until thoroughly chilled and firm.

 - Take it out of the freezer.
-Place two layers of aluminum foil over the dough and fill it with pie weights or 2 cups of dry beans.
+Place a sheet of parchment paper (or aluminum foil) over the dough and fill it with pie weights or a cup of dry beans.

-- Transfer it into the oven and bake for 30 minutes.
+- Transfer it to the preheated oven and bake for 30 minutes.

-- Remove the pie weights and the aluminum foil, and bake for another 5 minutes.
+- Remove the pie weights and the parchment paper, and bake for another 5 minutes until lightly browned.
 Take it out of the oven and set it aside.
 Do not turn the oven off.

-- To make the filling: While the crust is baking, heat 1 tablespoon of olive oil in a large skillet, in medium heat.
-Add onions, and stirring often, cook for 15-20 minutes or until they turn into golden brown.
-Set aside.
+- To make the filling: While the crust is baking, heat 1 tablespoon of olive oil in a large skillet over medium heat.
+Add sliced onions, and, stirring often, cook for 15-20 minutes or until they turn golden brown.

-- Mix together the heavy cream, milk, eggs, egg yolk, salt and pepper in a small bowl.
+- To make the filling, mix together the ½ cup heavy cream, 3 large eggs, ½ teaspoon kosher salt and ¼ teaspoon black pepper in a small bowl.

-- Place it in the oven and bake for 30-35 minutes.
-When you first take it out of the oven it may look like the middle part of the quiche is not fully cooked.
+- Bake for 30-35 minutes.
+When you first take it out of the oven, it may look like the middle part of the quiche is not fully cooked.
 This is normal.
 It will continue to cook as it cools on the kitchen counter.

-- Allow it to cool for 10-15 minutes, slice, and serve while it is still warm.
+- Allow it to cool for 10-15 minutes, slice, and serve while still warm.

 Notes